Alexander de Bie (2001) – Organist & Pianist

-Alexander's musical journey began with his father, Jack de Bie, from whom he received his first piano lessons at the age of five.
-A year later, he started organ lessons with Jos van der Kooy as a student in the Young Talent class at the Royal Conservatory in The Hague.
-At sixteen, he continued his piano studies with Nino Gvetadze in the Young Talent class at the Conservatory of Amsterdam.
+Alexander began his musical journey with his father, Jack de Bie, from whom he received his first piano lessons at the age of five.
+A year later, he started organ lessons with Jos van der Kooy as a student in the Young Talent Class of the Royal Conservatoire The Hague.
+At sixteen, he continued his piano studies with Nino Gvetadze in the Young Talent Class of the Conservatorium van Amsterdam.

 Concerts